 New Client Data Act will expand the scope of My Kanta Page

 My Kanta Pages is the citizens’ view to their own health data.
-If the new Client Data Act is enacted, appointments and information concerning the social welfare services will also be shown in My Kanta Pages.
+In the future, users are also able to view social welfare visits and data.
 In addition, it will be possible to monitor personal wellbeing and activity data in My Kanta Pages.

 With Kanta PHR, data can be recorded in My Kanta Pages using various wellbeing apps and devices.
-As a result of the forthcoming legislation, there will also be an option to save data to be viewed by professionals.
+In the future, citizens may also store data for professional service providers to view.
 That means that information concerning the client’s own wellbeing and activity can be used as background information, for example, at a doctor’s appointment.

-The changes resulting from the health and social services reform are also taken into account in the development of the Kanta Services.
-With the national Kanta solution, data will be available across the borders of the future social welfare and healthcare regions.
+With the national Kanta solution, data will be available across the borders of the future wellbeing service counties.
 Kanta and other digital solutions support the work of professionals in the future social and health centres.